brucefan1983/GPUMD/doc/nep/input_parameters/l_max.rst

 :attr:`l_max`
 =============

-This keyword is only relevant for NEP3 and NEP4.
 It sets the maximum expansion order for the angular terms, see Sect.
 II.C of [Fan2022b]_.
 The syntax is::